-- 109. Defendants have a clear and present State-mandated duty under Article I, Section 7(a) and Article IV, Section 16(a) of the California Constitution to ensure that students, regardless of race, national origin, and disability in Pittsburg Unified are given basic educational opportunities equal to those of other students elsewhere in the State, including a Free Appropriate Public Education tied to California's academic content standards. - 110.
-Defendants have knowingly violated and continue to violate the rights of Plaintiffs to receive equal protection of the laws, as guaranteed by Article I, Section 7(a) and Article IV, Section 16(a) of the California Constitution. - 111.
-Defendant District has violated the rights of Plaintiffs by overidentifying Black and English learner students as having disabilities or more severe disabilities; by failing to provide evidence-based instruction based on California's statewide academic content standards, as a matter of District policy, to disabled students in general and special education classrooms; by disproportionately excluding Black, Native American, and multiracial students with and without disabilities through disciplinary exclusion from the classroom and involuntary transfer to schools with inferior academic instruction; and by harassing, targeting, and discriminatorily disciplining Black, Native American, multiracial, and disabled students, and students at the intersection of those identities. - 112.
-The District's application of policies in its administration of educational services within District schools has had and continues to have the effect of denying Plaintiffs full and equal access to the benefits of the programs or activities administered by the District, or of subjecting Plaintiffs to discrimination under such programs or activities, on the basis of their race, national origin, or disability.
-The following policies are illustrative of the disproportionate impact of the application of these policies on Black, Native American, multiracial, English learner and disabled students within the District: failing to provide assessments to students in their native language; failing to provide sufficient training to District staff in the consideration and implementation of special education services and supports to include disabled students in the Least Restrictive Environment; refusing to provide instruction tied to the statewide academic content standards to disabled students in segregated classrooms; failing to provide teachers with sufficient training in the use of evidence-based instruction for disabled students; and use of a highly discretionary discipline system, including suspension, expulsion and involuntary policies, that perpetuates racial and ableist biases and disparately negatively impact the rights of Black, Native American, multiracial, English learner, and disabled students to attend school in a general education setting.
+- 106. Defendants have a clear and present State-mandated duty under Article I, Section 7(a) and Article IV, Section 16(a) of the California Constitution to ensure that students, regardless of race, national origin, and disability in Pittsburg Unified are given basic educational opportunities equal to those of other students elsewhere in the State, including a Free Appropriate Public Education tied to California's academic content standards. - 107.
+Defendants have knowingly violated and continue to violate the rights of Plaintiffs to receive equal protection of the laws, as guaranteed by Article I, Section 7(a) and Article IV, Section 16(a) of the California Constitution. - Defendant District has violated the rights of Plaintiffs by overidentifying Black 108. and English learner students as having disabilities or more severe disabilities; by failing to provide evidence-based instruction based on California's statewide academic content standards, as a matter of District policy, to disabled students in general and special education classrooms; by disproportionately excluding Black, Native American, and multiracial students with and without disabilities through disciplinary exclusion from the classroom and involuntary transfer to schools with inferior academic instruction; and by harassing, targeting, and discriminatorily disciplining Black, Native American, multiracial, and disabled students, and students at the intersection of those identities.

-- 113. State Defendants have also violated the rights of Plaintiffs by failing to respond to reports that disabled students do not receive basic educational opportunities equal to those that other students in California receive and failing to exercise meaningful oversight over school districts, including Pittsburg Unified, where disabled, Black, Native American, multiracial, and English learner students are de facto segregated from school and/or provided inferior academic instruction; and where Black, Native American, multiracial, and disabled students, and students at the intersection of those identities, are targeted for harassment and discriminatory discipline. - 114.
-The State Defendants' defective system for monitoring school districts and selecting them for intensive review and intervention has had and continues to have the effect of denying Plaintiffs and other students full and equal access to the benefits of the programs or activities administered by the District, and subjecting Plaintiffs and other students to discrimination under such programs or activities, on the basis of their race, national origin, or disability.
-The State Defendants systematically fail to identify the scope of systemic issues at school districts, like Pittsburg Unified, that disproportionately segregate disabled students of color into classrooms that provide an inferior education or disproportionately discipline students of color, with and without disabilities, that robs them of valuable instructional time. - 115.
-Plaintiffs seek injunctive relief enjoining all Defendants from permitting operation of a special education program that overidentifies Black and English learner students as having disabilities or more severe disabilities; fails to provide evidence-based instruction

-1 based on California's statewide academic content standards, as a matter of District policy, to 2 disabled students in general and special education classrooms; from permitting operation of a student discipline program that discriminates on the basis of race, ethnicity, national origin, or 3 disability and disproportionately excludes Black and multiracial students with and without 4 5 disabilities through disciplinary exclusion from the classroom and involuntarily transfer to schools with inferior academic instruction; and harasses, targets, discriminatorily disciplines 6 Black, Native America, multiracial, and disabled students, and students at the intersection of 7 those identities.
-Plaintiffs also seek injunctive relief ordering all Defendants to promulgate 8 9 policies and/or practices to restore students' fundamental right to equal educational opportunity and provide associated relief.
-Unless enjoined, Defendants will continue to violate the right to 10 receive equal protection of the laws under the California Constitution, and Plaintiffs and the 11 general public will suffer irreparable harm.
-12 13 116.
-Taxpayer Plaintiffs Michell Redfoot, Dr. Nefertari Royston, and Jessica Black bring this action through California Code of Civil Procedure section 526a as taxpayer plaintiffs.
-14 As alleged more fully below in paragraph 128, Taxpayer Plaintiffs have each been assessed for 15 or paid taxes.
-As alleged more fully below in paragraph 129, State Defendants and Defendant 16 District each receive public funds.
-Taxpayer Plaintiffs contend that Defendants' actions and 17 inactions as described in this Petition and Complaint violate Article I, Section 7(a) and Article 18 19 IV, Section 16(a) of the California Constitution; constitute an illegal expenditure, or waste, of 20 taxpayer funds; and constitute an abuse of discretion.
-Taxpayer Plaintiffs seek a judicial 21 declaration of the rights and duties of the respective parties with respect to the instant matter.
-22 23 /// 24
+- 109. State Defendants have also violated the rights of Plaintiffs by failing to respond to reports that disabled students do not receive basic educational opportunities equal to those that other students in California receive and failing to exercise meaningful oversight over school districts, including Pittsburg Unified, where disabled, Black, Native American, multiracial, and English learner students are de facto segregated from school and/or provided inferior academic instruction; and where Black, Native American, multiracial, and disabled students, and students at the intersection of those identities, are targeted for harassment and discriminatory discipline. - 110.
+Plaintiffs seek injunctive relief enjoining Defendants from permitting operation of a special education program that overidentifies Black and English learner students as having disabilities or more severe disabilities; fails to provide evidence-based instruction based on California's statewide academic content standards, as a matter of District policy, to disabled students in general and special education classrooms; disproportionately excludes Black and multiracial students with and without disabilities through disciplinary exclusion from the classroom and involuntarily transfer to schools with inferior academic instruction; and harasses, targets, discriminatorily disciplines Black, Native America, multiracial, and disabled students, and students at the intersection of those identities.
+Plaintiffs also seek injunctive relief ordering Defendants to promulgate policies and/or practices to restore students' fundamental right to equal educational opportunity and provide associated relief. - 111.
+Unless enjoined, Defendants will continue to violate the right to receive equal protection of the laws under the California Constitution, and Plaintiffs and the general public will suffer irreparable harm.